Mysak0CZ/my-screeps-typings/README.md

 ## Footnote

-All typings were written in 4 days.
-Almost any of them aren't tested and there are still some `@todo`s
+Most typings aren't tested and there are still some `@todo`s

 [Official API]: https://docs.screeps.com/api/